 More acreage=more value.
 A home on a bigger lot has always meant a higher sticker price.
 When the lot size is measured in acreage, it means the ability to build a custom home, the potential to have horses, and general seclusion and quiet.

 In large cities where homes with garages are rare, even a single-bay garage can add tens of thousands of dollars to the listing price.
 In the suburbs, garages are common.
-What really adds value are garages with 2 or more bays, tall and deep RV garages, and detached shops are all seen as huge value adds.
+Garages with 2 or more bays, tall and deep RV garages, and detached shops are all seen as huge value adds.